 Going on a nature hunt during the fall with kids can be such fun.
-My daughters thought it would be fun to bring inside a few item we found during a recent outdoor play to observe.
-After we used the leaves for our Number Leaf Game and Number Leaf Scavenger Hunt .
-With the welcoming of October, there’s one special items that you must add to the mix Pumpkins !
+My daughters thought it would be fun to bring inside a few items we found during a recent outdoor play to observe.
+After we used the leaves for our Number Leaf Game and Number Leaf Scavenger Hunt.
+With the welcoming of October, there is one special item that you must add to the mix Pumpkins!

 This week we’re featuring Pumpkins for the Virtual Book Club for Kids

 - 5 miniature pumpkins or Artificial Pumpkins